utkarshakya/php/02_database/01_basics.md

   WHERE condition;
   ```

-### Learn More About SQL From Here --> https://www.w3schools.com/mysql/mysql_sql.asp
+### Learn More About SQL From Here --> <https://www.w3schools.com/mysql/mysql_sql.asp>

 **Note: You Have To Complete SQL Basics To Proceed Further, Don't Go Deep In It Just Get The Basics From The Above Link.**

+There One More Thing, Remember We had Installed XAMPP.
+Now in the xampp controller when you start MySQL then you go to phpMyAdmin which is a GUI for the RDBMS.